hibernatedguy/MyHealthApp/README.md

 Project contains two services along with documentation,
 - myhealthapp : to collect reports from doctors and machine
-- reportsapp : for client's to brow the reports.
+- reportsapp : for client's to browse the reports.

 **Please go through myhealthapp/readme.md and reportsapp/readme.md file for more information**